 Welcome to all Culinary Copper Lovers !

-I'll do my best to present you our favorite brands.
-GAILLARD PARIS, JACQUOTOT, LEGRY, H. POMMIER, DEHILLERIN, MAUVIEL, FALK, CHOMETTE FAVOR, MATFER BOURGEAT and lots more!
+It will not be uncommon for you to find prestigious brands like GAILLARD PARIS, JACQUOTOT, LEGRY, H. POMMIER, DEHILLERIN, MAUVIEL, FALK, CHOMETTE FAVOR, MATFER BOURGEAT and lots more!

 As it is written in the book of Master Renard, "Qu'importe le flacon, pourvu qu'on ait l'ivresse?"